 Chapter 7: Techniques of Molecular Biology.

 - Microbiology equivalent to BIO130.

-The lectures are not compulsory but students are highly recommended to participate.
+The lectures and colloquia are not compulsory but students are highly recommended to participate.

 Special requirements in Science.

 First three weeks: 3 x 2h-lectures per week.

 After that: 2 x 2h-lectures and 1 x 2h-colloquium per week.